fatpandadesigns/angularjs-boilerplate/README.md

 - Run `grunt` for building and `grunt serve` for preview.

-- Use `$ yo angularjs:*` to generate controllers, directives, services, etc.
+- Use `$ yo angular:*` to generate routers, controllers, directives, services, etc.

 Test
 ----